 Eating Disorders: Facts vs. Myths

+In today’s blog, we will look at eating disorders and the facts vs. myths.
 Eating disorders are illnesses that affect several million Americans over the course of their lifetimes.
-There are also several myths surrounding eating disorders; the National Eating Disorders Association lists these myths and debunks them using facts.
+There are also several eating disorder myths surrounding eating disorders; the National Eating Disorders Association lists these myths and debunks them using facts.

 Are Eating Disorders Severe?